Proper Theory of Magnon Orbital Angular Momentum at Equilibrium

-In this letter, we develop a proper theory of the magnon OAM from the perspective of linear response.
-Starting with a heuristic classical picture, we first demonstrate that the orbital motion of magnons directly couples to the gradient of an electric field via the Aharonov–Casher (AC) effect~\cite{Aharonov_PRL_1984}, which allows us to properly define the magnon OAM using simple thermodynamics.
-Next, adopting the quantum perturbation method, we derive an unambiguous theory for the gauge-invariant magnon OAM.
-The results can be categorized into two distinct contributions: a self-rotation term and a topological term, analogous to those for electrons.
-Our formalism remains valid for finite temperatures with well-defined magnetic ground states (below the magnetic ordering temperature).
-As a concrete example, we examine the magnon excitations in a honeycomb lattice with the Dzyaloshinskii–Moriya interaction (DMI)~\cite{Dzyaloshinsky_JPCS_1958,Moriya_PR_1960}, where we find that the DMI could induce a large magnon OAM in both the ferromagnetic (FM) and antiferromagnetic (AFM) phases.
-Our findings not just timely clarify a controversial issue but also lay the foundation for studying the OAM of other chargeless bosons carrying intrinsic spins.
+In this letter, we develop a proper theory of the magnon OAM at thermal equilibrium from a thermodynamic perspective within linear response regime, which is manifestly gauge invariant at every $\bm{k}$ point, without relying on any prescribed symmetry of the BZ.
+Starting with a heuristic classical picture, we first demonstrate that the orbital motion of a magnon directly couples to the divergence of an electric field via the Aharonov–Casher (AC) effect~\cite{Aharonov_PRL_1984}, which allows us to define the OAM of an individual classical magnon.
+Under this simple picture, we identify the in-plane divergence of an electric field---rather than the field itself---as the thermodynamic conjugate to the magnon OAM.
+Next, we consider a system of magnons that are subject to an electric field inhomogeneity as a \textit{virtual} perturbation (which goes to zero at the end), so the magnon OAM can be unambiguously derived as the corresponding virtual response.
+The results are categorized into two distinct contributions: a self-rotation term and a topological term, analogous to those for electrons.
+Our formalism remains valid for finite temperatures as long as the magnetic ground state is long-range ordered.
+As an example, we calculate the magnon OAM in a honeycomb lattice affording the Dzyaloshinskii–Moriya interaction (DMI)~\cite{Dzyaloshinsky_JPCS_1958,Moriya_PR_1960}.
+We find that the DMI could induce a large magnon OAM in both the ferromagnetic (FM) and antiferromagnetic (AFM) phases.
+Our theory timely clarify a controversial issue, laying the foundation for studying the OAM of other chargeless bosons carrying intrinsic spins.